 - Kitchen gadgets, appliances and accessories

-- Ebay.
-Great for rarer or higher valued items, shoes, vintage clothing, kitchen appliances Video games, and electronics
+- eBay.
+Rare or high-value items, including shoes, vintage clothing, kitchen appliances, video games and electronics

 - Etsy.
-Vintage clothing, jewelry, hand made crafts
+Vintage clothing, jewelry and handmade crafts

 - Amazon.
-Books, kitchen gadgets, appliances, accessories, board and video games, electronics, jewelry
+Books, kitchen gadgets, appliances, accessories, board and video games, electronics and jewelry

-- Local vintage, thrift, comic books and book stores
+- Local vintage, thrift, comic book and book stores

-4. Go through each marketplace and Google your items to determine what the current marketplace value is on each and then place your ad where it would be most appropriate.
+3. Go through each marketplace and Google your items to determine what the current marketplace value is on each.

 - Item description.
-If you are posting the item on various marketplaces type the description in a text editor and then simply copy and paste it.
-Clearly communicate the condition of the item, whether or not it is still under warranty, what accessories will be included, whether it is a final sale or if you will allow a refund.
-If posting on craigslist or Ebay letting potential buyers know why you are selling the item is also advised.
+If you’re posting the item on various marketplaces, type the description in a text editor and then simply copy and paste it.
+Clearly communicate the condition of the item, whether or not it’s still under warranty, what accessories will be included and whether it’s a final sale or if you’ll allow a refund.
+If posting on Craigslist or eBay, letting potential buyers know why you’re selling the item is also advised.

 - Pricing.
-What is the value for the item?
+What is the value of the item?
 Doing your homework here can lead to more cash in your pocket.
-Search the marketplaces for items that are similar to yours to gauge what the going price / marketplace value for your item currently is.
-Then price it accordingly based on your needs.
+Search different marketplaces for items that are similar to yours to gauge what the going price is.
+Then, price it accordingly based on your needs.
 Be sure to take into account packaging, shipping and handling costs.

 - Keep personal information safe.
-Don’t ever give out your personal address and if meeting them in person bring a friend and /or meet them in a public place.
-A little bit of common sense can save you a world of hurt here.
-I would also highly advise if you are meeting in person or doing a cash transaction that you store all communications and provide them with a receipt via email.
+Don’t ever give out your personal address.
+If meeting them in person, bring a friend and meet them in a public place.
+A little bit of common sense can go a long way here.
+And if you’re meeting in person or doing a cash transaction, store all communications and provide them with a receipt via email.

-- Stay clear of cheques and bank transfers.
-Both are not only arcane methods but can take time to process and are much easier exploited by would be scammers.
+- Stay clear of checks and bank transfers.
+Both can take time to process and are much easier exploited by would-be scammers.

-- Communication is everything!
-Ebay, Paypal, and venmo all allow the customer to dispute charges, also commonly known as chargebacks.
-Just because you made the sell if the customer is unhappy they may cause you a headache later on.
-So make sure you communicate clearly, confirm that they understand all the variables of the items you are selling them and keep records of all your communications.
-Clear and concise communication can avoid disputes later.
-Disputes can not only lead to a negative review but also can affect when and even if you get paid.
+- Communication is everything.
+PayPal, eBay and Venmo all allow the customer to dispute charges, also commonly known as chargebacks.
+Just because you made the sale doesn’t mean you’re in the clear; if a customer is unhappy, they may cause you a headache later on.
+So make sure you communicate clearly, confirm that they understand all the variables of the items you’re selling them and keep records of all of your communications.
+Clear and concise communication can avoid disputes later on.
+Disputes can not only lead to a negative review, but can also affect when and even if you get paid.